 Dusit Park – This park surely adds a European vibe to the energy of Asian Bangkok.
 Dusit Park really is a great place to spend an entire day in.

 KhaoYai National Park – It is a home to an amazing variety of wildlife including Asian Elephants and tigers.
+For all common attractions that you know about Bangkok, there are still some unique attractions that maybe most of you don’t know.
+Head on and explore Bangkok itinerary 7 days.

 Thailand travel is incredible – a complete festival of sensual experience.
 At once modern and mystic, that exotic country is unlike any other you’ll ever visit… which also means that you can’t approach it like you’d approach other places.